upcliujie/mesa/docs/isl/aux.rst

 with that surface.
 What happens if the sampler doesn't support this fast-clear scheme (it doesn't on IVB)?
 In that case, we have to do a *resolve* where we run a special pipeline that reads the auxiliary data and applies it to the main surface.
-In the case of fast clears, this meas that, for every 1 bit in the auxiliary surface, the corresponding pair of cache lines in the main surface gets filled with the clear color.
+In the case of fast clears, this means that, for every 1 bit in the auxiliary surface, the corresponding pair of cache lines in the main surface gets filled with the clear color.
 At the end of the resolve operation, the main surface contents are the actual contents of the surface.